RahMoc Enterprises: 1983–1992

-In 1983, Rahmoc signed a one-year driver/sponsor agreement for Neil Bonnett to drive their first time for the team, full-time sponsored Hodgdon Chevy.
+In 1983, Rahmoc signed a one-year driver/sponsor agreement for Neil Bonnett to drive for their team, their first full-time sponsored Hodgdon Chevy.
 Bonnett picked up wins in the Busch Clash and the UNO 125 at Daytona, the World 600 at Charlotte and the Atlanta Journal 500.
-He finished sixth in points that year.
+He finished fourth in points that year.
 For the 1984 season, and again without any sponsorship, long-time independent Dave Marcis was named driver, and had nine top-tens and a thirteenth place in points.
 Lake Speed took over in 1985, finishing second in The Daytona 500 in his first start with the team.
 This result brought full-time sponsor Nationwize Auto Parts to them and they finished 10th in the points.
 Speed had two tenth-place finishes in 1986, but was released after four races by the sponsor.
 Jody Ridley stepped in as an interim driver and had one top-ten before moving on after 10 races.
 Jim Sauter had four starts, before Morgan Shepherd took over for the balance of the season, posting two top-tens.

 In 1987, Bonnett returned with Valvoline as the sponsor of Rahmoc's Pontiacs.
 Bonnett had fifteen top-tens and was on his way to a top-ten points run, when he broke his hip in a crash at the Oakwood Homes 500.
 Morgan Shepard returned to the team to finish the season for the team, nearly winning the Rockingham Event.